o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 ### Create materials for the tree
 Let's add some textures to make our tree look more realistic!
 For the tree, we need 3 materials: one for the trunk, one for the branches, and one for the leaves.

-1. Download the 3 textures from here.
+1. Download the 3 `.tif` textures from [here](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials/Assets/VegetationBending/Objects).
 1. Place the textures in `{your_project_path}/Objects`.
 1. Open the **Editor**, and then the **Material Editor** by hitting **M**.
 1. Choose **File** > **New** and, in the pop-up, choose **VegetationBending**, name the material `aspen_leaf.material`, and save it in the `Materials`.